 Tap into the business know-how of thought leaders and PhD faculty members, become a partner in cutting edge innovation and research, and gain access to top student talent.
 When you or your organization partner with Appalachian's Walker College of Business, we will help you meet your business goals.

-Develop and Engage Your Employees
+Develop Your Employees

 Housed in the Walker College's Office of the Dean for Graduate Programs and Research and guided by our professional education administration, the Professional Education program is closely aligned with the college's mission to deliver transformational educational experiences that prepare and inspire individuals to be ethical, innovative and engaged business leaders.
 Program faculty, including PhD experts in the fields of Accounting, Economics, Finance, Supply Chain Management, Human Resource Management and Industrial-Organizational Psychology, deliver content in customizable formats, tailored to your organization's needs.